 European spas are considerably more relaxed about nudity, both in the treatment room and in co-ed Sauna Worlds.

 These are spectacular collections of saunas, whirlpools and ice rooms, often part of a hot springs.
-In German spas I visited, adults of all ages enjoyed themselves in the nude without being self-conscious.
+In German spas, adults of all ages enjoy themselves in the nude without being self-conscious.
 It is quite different from the vibe in American spas, where even sitting in a co-ed lounge with a man can be uncomfortable for some.
+At one Jamaican spa in super-sexy Negril, a therapist did a body scrub without worrying about covering me up, and...said she would do the same thing with men.

 First you generally change into a robe and slippers in the women or men's locker rooms.
 Sometimes in large luxury spas there are private changing rooms where you can undress and slip into your robe out of view.
 More commonly you'll be undressing with other people of the same gender.
 Some day spas and chains like Massage Envy don't have locker rooms, so you take your clothes off in the treatment room and slip under the sheet.